melat0nin/zotero-roam-export/README.md

 ### Optional features

-#### Using an item's citekey as Roam's page title
+1. **Using an item's citekey as Roam's page title**<br/>
    If you use [Better Bibtex](https://retorque.re/zotero-better-bibtex/), you may wish to export items using their citekeys as the Roam page's title (see discussion of this workflow [here](https://github.com/melat0nin/zotero-roam-export/issues/7)).
 To enable this, set the `extensions.roamexport.citekey_as_title` option to `true` in Zotero's Config Editor (v1.6+)

 ---